1. Selection of the egg donor

 3. obtaining the sperm sample

 The sperm donor is selected by Ferticentro based on very strict medical criteria, after a rigorousprocess of selection and exclusion of genetic diseases and psychological evaluation.
 The sperm used at Ferticentro comes from donors selected by the clinic, or from certified foreign sperm banks, with excellent and comprehensive quality control procedures.
-The donor is always anonymous and is referenced by a code.
 The sperm is donated voluntary, and patients only pay the laboratorial expenses incurred in its collection, maintenance and treatment.
 The entire process takes place with full guarantee of confidentiality and with the informed consent of patients.

 4. Oocyte pickup and ICSI

 The oocyte pickup is performed with echographic control and under sedation, and consists of the introduction into the vagina of a very thin needle that will allow the collection of oocytes from each of the donor's ovaries.
 This operation takes about 15 minutes.
 At this time the donee begins to apply progesterone (in vaginal tablets or gel) in order to prepare the endometrium so that the implantation of the embryos can be successful.

 After pickup the oocytes are transferred to culture media in the laboratory and then treated and microinjected with one sperm each (i.e., one sperm per egg).
 After this process, the oocytes pass to other culture media, leading to the formation of embryos.

 Between 2 and 3 days after fertilization, the embryos (usually only two) are transferred to the donee’s uterus, so that they may implant and lead to a pregnancy.
 The Portuguese law defines that the maximum of two embryos can be transferred, but this is always a clinical decision and each case is evaluated individually.
 In cases where there are several good embryos the transfer can be done on the fifth day, and patients do not have any additional cost with prolonged culture.